Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Keep hydrated on the trail.
 Your connective tissues need water!

-And when you receive lovely little postcards from your joints (twinges, pain, limitations on range of motion, for example), don't ignore them!
+When you receive lovely little postcards from your joints (twinges, pain, limitations on range of motion, for example), don't ignore them!

 If you already have diagnosed osteoarthritis with predictable knee pain, functionality of all of the knee ligaments (not just the ACL) might be compromised.